Petersburg DUI Lawyer

 • The driver’s blood alcohol concentration (BAC) is equal to or greater than 0.08%

-• The officer believes and reports that the driver seemed to be under the influence of substances to an extent that the ability to control a motor vehicle is impaired
+• The officer believes and reports that the driver seemed to be under the influence of substances to the extent that the ability to control a motor vehicle was impaired

 • The officer believes the driver is under the influence of drugs, and a chemical test comes back positive for certain substances